uliss/quneiform/readme.txt

 writes the result to a file "cuneiform-out.[format]".
 The file extension is either "txt" or "html" depending on your output format.

-If you want to run Cuneiform without installing it on your system, you have to point the CF_DATADIR environment variable to a directory containing the .dat files.
-These can be found in the "datafiles" directory of the source package.

 Contact information